parthi952/Flipkart-Product-Scraper/README.md

 Scrape: The script retrieves the HTML page and parses it to extract product information.

-Save: Data is saved into a CSV file for easy access and analysis.
+Save: Data is saved into a Excel file for easy access and analysis.